Looking for more help on How to Edit PDF?

-In this tutorial, learn how to add page numbers to PDF documents using Acrobat X or XI.
+In this tutorial, learn how to edit PDF by adding page numbers to PDF documents using Acrobat X or Acrobat XI.

 Donna Baker March 23, 2012